-The audit team learned that the agency has already developed form DOC-2767 to help a facility monitor retaliation.
-The FLCI should continue to use the forms as designed, but must also continue to use the form beyond the initial contact date, when necessary.
+The audit team learned that the agency has already developed form DOC-2767 to help the facility monitor retaliation.
+The CCI should use the forms as designed and continue to use the form beyond the initial contact date, when necessary.
 If the facility has evidence of long-term monitoring of past sexual abuse cases, the documentation should be presented to the audit team for each qualifying event occurring during the past year when compared to the investigation log provided.
-Absent documentation for qualifying cases from the past year the FLCI shall monitor and provide appropriate documentation for each case occurring during the next six months.
+Absent documentation for qualifying cases from the past year the CCI shall monitor and provide appropriate documentation for each case occurring during the next six months.